Marion Correctional Institution (Ohio): History

 In 1948, the State of Ohio procured 1,243 acres of land from the United States Government.
-This land was previously part of the Scioto Ordinance Plant and had once housed barracks used for WWII German prisoners of war.
-Within the current graveyard, now maintained by the prison, lies the resting place of one German POW.
+This land was previously part of the Scioto Ordnance Plant and contained the barracks used for German prisoners of war (POW) during World War II.
+Within the current prison-maintained graveyard lies the resting place of one German POW.

-Initially, Ohio planned to utilize the barracks to accommodate older youthful offenders from the Boys Industrial School.
-However, this strategy swiftly changed.
+Initially, Ohio planned to utilize the barracks to accommodate adolescent offenders from the Boys Industrial School.
 Instead, the barracks were repurposed to house inmates transferred from the Ohio Penitentiary (OP) and the Ohio State Reformatory (OSR).
 The first batch of inmates arrived from the Ohio Penitentiary in June 1950 to aid in repairing existing structures on the property.
-Subsequently, OSR inmates joined in November of the same year.
-For the ensuing four years, the Reformatory inmates were incarcerated on this site.
+OSR inmates joined in November of the same year.
+For the next four years, Reformatory inmates were incarcerated on this site.

 Construction of what is now known as the Marion Correctional Institution commenced in 1952.
-Originally designed to include only dormitories, cellblocks were later incorporated due to the need to accommodate inmates from the overcrowded Ohio Penitentiary.
-(It was later discovered, around thirty years later, that the original construction lacked steel reinforcements in the concrete block exterior walls – a deficiency that was subsequently rectified.)
+Originally designed to include only dormitories, cell blocks were later incorporated to accommodate inmates from the overcrowded Ohio Penitentiary.
+(Approximately 30 years later, it was discovered that the original construction lacked steel reinforcements in the concrete block exterior walls, a deficiency that was subsequently rectified.)
 The initial capacity of the prison was set at 1,122, and the construction expenses totaled $8 million.
-In October of 195, the first group of permanent inmates from the Ohio Penitentiary was relocated to Marion.
+In October of 1954, the first group of permanent inmates from the Ohio Penitentiary was relocated to the facility.